-PDFs are not eBooks!
+PDF documents are not eBooks!
 The reflowable nature of an eBook layout is why PDF files are not considered to be eBooks.
-A PDF might read great on a computer however will look terrible on the screen of your smartphone.
+A PDF might read great on a computer however, will look terrible on the screen of your smartphone.

 eBooks come in two main flavours used and accepted world-wide:

 There are improved versions of the ePUB and MOBI formats each with their own advantages and disadvantages:

 First Question: As an author, how many readers can you reach with printed books alone?
 Asked differently, how much money could you make focusing on print alone?

 Second Question: Are you afraid of being powerless when negotiating with a publisher?
 Worried they will keep most of the royalties leaving you with a meager 15%?
 (You should be worried...this is the norm.)